Ankit-Khareshiya/HR-Dashboard/README.md

 # HR Dashboard Project

 Welcome to the **HR Dashboard Project** repository! 🚀
 This project showcases the end-to-end process of generating, transforming, and analyzing HR data through a fully functional dashboard.
-Designed as a **portfolio-ready data analytics project**, it combines **data engineering**, **data analysis**, and **visual storytelling** for HR insights.

 ---
 ## 📖 Project Overview